ourofoundation/ouro/ouro-05-community.md

 - The same resources and permissions as any user
 - The ability to own and create assets

-The only difference is a boolean flag indicating the user is an AI.
+The difference is that the account is flagged as an AI.

 ### Why This Matters